Russian Mennonites: World War I

 The chaos that followed the collapse of the Russian Provisional Government was devastating to much of Ukraine, including the Mennonite colonies.
 The Red and White armies moved through the region, confiscating food and livestock.
 Nestor Makhno's anarchist army generally targeted Mennonites because they were thought of as "Kulaks" and an entity generally more advanced and wealthy than the surrounding Ukrainian peasants.
 The Mennonites' Germanic background also served to inflame negative sentiment during the period of revolution.
 It is also rumored that Makhno himself had served on a Mennonite estate in childhood and harbored negative feelings based on treatment he received while employed there.
 Hundreds of Mennonites were murdered, robbed, imprisoned and raped during this period, and villages including (and around) Chortitza, Zagradovka and Nikolaipol were damaged and destroyed.
 Many more people died from typhus, cholera and sexually transmitted diseases, spread by the anarchist army warring throughout the colonies.

 Based on the tragedy unfolding around them, some of the avowed pacifist Mennonites turned to self-defense and established militia units (Selbstschutz) to ward off raiding forces with the help of the German Army.
-While generally regarded as a failure of spiritual commitment by many within the community (currently and at the time), the forces initially achieved some military success in defending Mennonite colonies and families while the communities tried to escape and/or relocate.
+This was regarded as a failure of spiritual commitment by many within the community (currently and at the time).
+The forces initially achieved some military success in defending Mennonite colonies and families while the communities tried to escape and/or relocate.
 Ultimately the self-defence militia was overwhelmed once Makhno's anarchists aligned themselves with the Red Army early in 1919.
 While the resistance certainly helped defend Mennonite communities against initial attacks, it may also have served to inflame some of the atrocities that followed.
 After this period, many Mennonites were dispossessed and ultimately their remaining properties and possessions were nationalized (collectivization) by the Soviet authorities.

 The impacts of the trauma experienced during World War I and the Russian Revolution had lasting impacts on Russian Mennonites.
-Even though Mennonites who emigrated to North America experienced drastically less violence and the privilege of land ownership, many still showed very high levels of psychological distress.
+Even though Mennonites who immigrated to North America experienced drastically less violence and the privilege of land ownership, many still showed very high levels of psychological distress.
 First through third generation Mennonites in North America were found to have high levels of depression, hysteria, psychasthenia, post traumatic stress disorder, ego strength, anxiety, repression, and over-controlled hostility.